Table of Contents

 What movement does the Oris Rectangular use?

 The Oris Rectangular uses the Oris Calibre 561, based on the ETA 2671 platform.
-It operates at 28,800 vph, 25 jewels, with a 38-hour power reserve.
+It operates at 28,800 vph with 25 jewels and a 38-hour power reserve.
 The ETA 2671 is a well-regarded and widely serviced movement.

 Why is the Söner Amorous so much cheaper than the Oris?